williamwight/MediaEdgeTimelines/ABufferStateandaPause.md

 | --- | --- | --- | --- | --- |
 | 3 | Tracks the buffer start  | 1 | 1 | `/bufferStart?configId=<datastreamID>` |

 Player enters the `buffering` state.
-This is a state in which content is not being played therefore the playhead is not advancing.
+Because content is not being played the playhead is not advancing.

 ```json
 {